microsoft/onnxruntime/docs/execution-providers/CoreML-ExecutionProvider.md

 ## Build

-For build instructions for iOS devices, please see [How to: Build for Android/iOS](../build/android-ios.md#coreml-execution-provider).
+For build instructions for iOS devices, please see [Build for iOS](../build/ios.md#coreml-execution-provider).

 ## Usage